adamgoose/laravel-annotations/readme.md

 ### Prefixing classes

-You can prefix all of the event or routing classes to scan using the `$prefixEvents` or `$prefixRoutes` properties.
+You can prefix all of the classes to scan for events or routes using the `$eventsClassNamespace` or `$routesClassNamespace` properties.
 This can help tidy up more complex projects with a lot of controllers.

 For example, with the routing scans: